-- After more than a decade of regulatory consideration, the Food and Drug Administration (FDA) approved sucralose for use in 1998 in 15 food categories; a year later, the agency approved it as a general purpose sweetener.
+- The Food and Drug Administration (FDA) approved sucralose for use in 1998 in 15 food categories, and a year later approved it as a general purpose sweetener.
 It was the fastest shift in FDA’s history from a specified usage to general purpose approval of an artificial sweetener.

 - FDA’s 1998 authorization claims that “sucralose is relatively poorly absorbed” into the body.
-Recent science casts doubt on that claim (see USRTK petition to FTC).
-Read more about Splenda’s history of deceptive marketing below.
+Recent science casts doubt on that claim (see USRTK petition to FTC ).

 What is Sucralose and Who Owns It?